grdw/grdw/_posts/2022-12-27-how-to-cheat-at-wordfeud.md

 ... and so on
 ```

 The performance for 2 question marks doesn't quite suffer, but it does result in a very big IN-query to the SQLite database, where it seems it has absolutely no issue with it [III].
+For fun I did a little test with `????` to see if Rust would start to show cracks, but it resulted in a nice 0.51s performance time, which is fast enough in my book.
+However, to really make it crack; after 5 joker tiles it took ~8 seconds, which is definitely too slow, but I won't be making this application for next level Wordfeud cheaters who are able to conjure up more joker tiles than are allowed in the game; sorry.

 ### Optimal plays
 In the current phase of this project, I can manually determine the most optimal play at the start of the game.
-My bet would be on the words "ZEERST" and "SEZERS", considering both of them contain a "Z" which is 5 points.
+If we have the letters `ESTSREQZ` like the example earlier, my bet would be that the words "ZEERST" and "SEZERS" give the most points, considering both of them contain a "Z" which is 5 points.
 In fact both words score an equal 13 points.
-Placing them on the start of the board I would go and try to hit one of the orange double-word tiles on the left or the right, to score 26 points.
+If this is the start of the game, when placing them on the board I would go and try to hit one of the orange double-word tiles on the left or the right, to score 26 points.
 For example:

 <table class="wordfeud">
   <tbody>